-• The internal I/O registers can be accessed from the [IO] window.
+- The internal I/O registers can be accessed from the [IO] window.
 However, note the following when accessing the SDMR register of the bus-state controller.
-Before accessing the SDMR register, specify addresses to be accessed in the I/O-register definition file (SH7338.IO) and then activate the HEW.
+Before accessing the SDMR register, specify addresses to be accessed in the I/O-register definition file (SH7345.IO) and then activate the HEW.
 After the I/O-register definition file is created, the MPU's specifications may be changed.
 If each I/O register in the I/O-register definition file differs from addresses described in the hardware manual, change the I/O-register definition file according to the description in the hardware manual.
 The I/O-register definition file can be customized depending on its format.
-Note that, however, the E10A emulator does not support the bit-field function.
+Note that, however, the E10A emulator does not support the bit-field function. - Verify In the [IO] window, the verify function of the input value is disabled.